fayez-kaabi/json-ultra-compress/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for JSONOpt
+about: Suggest an idea for json-ultra-compress
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''